 The Maya developed a complete complex writing system, 1 of only 5 in the history of the world.
-It is composed of over 800 symbols called hieroglyphs They wrote on paper made from the inner bark of the fig tree covered with lime plaster, using lime based pigments.
-They could reach up to 22 feet long, and were folded accordion style, making pages.
+It is composed of over 800 symbols called hieroglyphs.
+They wrote on paper made from the inner bark of the fig tree covered with lime plaster, using lime based pigments.
+These codices could reach up to 22 feet long, and were folded accordion style, making pages.
 In the 16th century, the Spanish burned every codex they could find, along with anyone who could read or write.
 By the 18th century, all knowledge of the script was lost.
-Of the polifc output of the ancient Maya scribes, only 3 examples survive to the present day.
+Of the prolific output of the ancient Maya scribes, only 3 examples survive to the present day.
 Today's Maya are completely cut off from the written words of their ancestors, since all 3 are held captive in Europe.
 All are in poor condition as they have not been well cared for.

 Fortunately, Maya writing is also found carved in stone.
 One of the best examples was found by Jose Calderon when he stumbled on the jungle city of Palenque, Mexico in 1746.
 He found the 3 carved panels in the Temple of the Inscriptions, which contain a total of 640 glyphs.
 John Lloyd Stevens found, and bought, Copan, Honduras, in 1839.
 That fifty dollar purchase included the Hieroglyphic Stairway, where its 2200 glyphs make it the longest pre-Colombian stone inscription in all the Americas.